Documentation / Sustainable web plugin

 Estimated carbon emission per page view

-But you can also add --sustainable.pageViews to your run and you will get the estimated carbon for that amount of page views.
+But you can also add --sustainable.pageViews to your run and you will get the estimated carbon for that number of page views.
 If you run it with --sustainable.pageViews 100000 you will get something like this:

 Total carbon emission